othmanebouaddi/Spring.boot.University/README.md

 # Spring.boot.University

-he goal of this assigment is to have a REST application to manage a university application.
+The goal of this assigment is to have a REST application to manage a university application.
 The application needs to be developped with Java, Spring Boot and Angular.

 Operations: